ibarlet/advanced_usage_stats/tournament_summaries/ADV_Revival_2/adv_revival_2_writeup.md

 ### Move Influence on Win Rates
 I did a series of similar tests looking at all pokemon/move combinations that showed up on at least 5% of teams.
-I compared the win rate of the pokemon who used that move vs the win rate who did not and found 3 significant results.
+I compared the win rate of the pokemon who used that move vs the win rate who did not and found 3 significant results (again after a Bonferroni correction).

 |  Pokemon   | Move       |Odds Ratio| p-value  |